GuiloScion/GuiloScion/README.md

 compositing window manager.
 No GRUB, no Limine, no tutorial framework — every line original.

+Verification of Scientific Software

+A differential study of three rigid-body dynamics engines — MechanicsDSL, sympy.physics.mechanics, and Drake — adjudicated against a closed-form reference implemented in NumPy alone, sharing no library with any engine under test.
+A 55-case adversarial suite across six axes, frozen before measurement, covering three mechanism families, regular and chaotic regimes, and constrained and unconstrained pathways.
+An earlier phase found three silent failures in MechanicsDSL itself — lost parenthesisation in inlined denominators, a constrained-Lagrangian freeze, and an ARM backend emitting hardcoded dynamics regardless of input.

 ### Spin chain dynamics

 Analytical modeling of energy transfer and information flow in a boundary-driven nonequilibrium quantum spin chain.
-Writeup in preparation.

 ## Publications

 Parsons, N. (2025). *Strategic Grid Modernization for Enhanced Energy Security and Industrial Competitiveness: A Multi-Pillar Framework for the United States.*
-Applied Journal of Economics, Law and Governance, 1(2), 149–171.
+Applied Journal of Economics, Law and Governance, 1(2), 149–172.
 [doi:10.57017/ajelg.v1.i2(2).03](https://doi.org/10.57017/ajelg.v1.i2(2).03)

 ## Contact